writethedocs/www/docs/conf/portland/2022/cfp_email_templates.rst

 CFP - Rejection template
 ~~~~~~~~~~~~~~~~~~~~~~~~

+Subject:
+   WTD {{city}} {{year}} -- talk decision

 ::

    Hi {name},

    Thanks so much for submitting a proposal to speak at this year's Write the Docs {city}.
 Every year we receive a growing number of proposals, and we're always blown away by the amazing breadth of knowledge that our community brings to the table.
-However, presentation spots are limited, and unfortunately the talk selection committee wasn't able to include your talk in our program this year.
+Unfortunately, presentation spots are limited and the talk selection committee wasn't able to include your talk in our program this year.

    During the review process, each member of the review committee considered each proposal carefully and then compared notes to make their final selections.
-We thought it might be useful to share a couple of the common themes for why talks may not have been included for this year's event:
+We thought it might be useful to share a couple of the common themes for why talks may not have been included for this year’s event:

    * We had too many good talks.
-The quality of our submissions gets higher every year, and we always – heart-breakingly – end up having to pass up on some talks that we're really excited by.
+The quality of our submissions gets higher every year, and we always – heart-breakingly – end up having to pass up on some talks that we’re really excited by.
    * The subject of the talk was too specific for a larger audience.
 One of the biggest strengths of the Write the Docs community is that we come from a huge variety of professional and personal backgrounds.
 The committee looks specifically for talks that appeal to a good mix of our attendees.
    * The subject of the talk was too broad and didn't have a strong enough connection to the core interests of the community.
    * The talk focused heavily on documentation tooling.
 We think these talks are important, but we tend to showcase higher-level concepts that progress the way we think in the documentation world.